analogcode/606-Inspired-Synth-Drums/README.md

 ## Analog Clap

-Clap is now a 99.9% match for the Analog RD-6.
+Clap is an audible match for the Analog RD-6.
 Since the original 606 never had a clap, the analog re-issue graciously lent its hand (claps) 👏.
 Yes, a synth clone from a synth clone.
 Clone Inception unlocked.
 Cloneception?

 - 🔊 [Analog Hardware Clap](https://audiokitpro.com/mp3/606_SampleClap.wav)
 - 🔊 [NEW SUPER 606 Clap](https://audiokitpro.com/mp3/606_SynthClap.wav)